Ruagit/notifications_api/README.md

 ## How to Setup Locally

-1. Run `npm run install` to install all necessary dependencies
+1. Run `npm run install` to install all necessary dependencies.
 2. To run the server locally, run `npm run start-dev` and open an API testing application like Postman to test the endpoints listed below.
-3. You can run tests using `npm run test`
+3. You can run tests using `npm run test`.

 Can be optimised for production use by running `npm run build` followed by `npm run start`.

 ## Endpoints

-You can view all endpoints and exmaple requests and responses by accessing `/notifications/feed/endpoints`
+You can view all endpoints and exmaple requests and responses by accessing `/notifications/feed/endpoints`.

 ### Get All Notifications for a Post